DigitalCampus/django-oppia/docs/training/content_dev/02_quiz.rst

-Session 2: Moodle LMS Overview
+Session 2: Adding a Quiz to a Course in OppiaMobile
 ==================================

 Time: 1 hour